Harry Kewell: Al-Gharafa (2013)

-On 6 April 2013, Kewell signed to Al-Gharafa in the Qatar Stars League for the remainder of the 2012–13 season as an injury replacement for fellow Australian Mark Bresciano.
+On 6 April 2013, Kewell signed for Al-Gharafa in the Qatar Stars League for the remainder of the 2012–13 season as an injury replacement for fellow Australian Mark Bresciano.
 Kewell made his debut on 7 April as a substitute against Al Sadd.
-Kewell finished his third and final game of the season in Qatar with his only goal, against Qatar SC on 18 April.
-With the current terms of his contractual commitments to Al-Garafa completed, Kewell was seen back in Melbourne around 48 hours later, with his future career uncertain.
+Kewell concluded his brief stint in Qatar with a goal in his third and final game against Qatar SC on 18 April.
+With his contractual commitments to Al-Garafa completed, Kewell was seen back in Melbourne around 48 hours later, with his future career uncertain.

 Melbourne Heart (2013–2014)

 In June 2013, it was announced that Kewell would play for Melbourne Heart in the 2013–14 A-League season.
 Following the first match of the season against Melbourne Victory, Kewell was diagnosed with whiplash, ruling him out for three weeks.
 In training for his matchday 5 return, Kewell suffered an ankle injury.
 On 26 March 2014, it was announced that Kewell would retire from professional football at the end of the A-League season.
 His last match was on 12 April 2014 against Western Sydney Wanderers.

 On 19 October 2016, it was announced that Kewell had been chosen as the recipient of the Alex Tobin Medal, Australia's most prestigious football honour, for his achievements during the course of his career.